Section Image

 Horseback riding, sports and a historic home in Schooley Mill Park

 Schooley Mill Park is central in the area and features 4.6 miles of trails, sports fields and courts, a playground and an equestrian ring for riders to run their horses.
 “You’ll see people riding horses,” says Fanning.
-“We do have an equestrian park, and horse trails there and a riding rink.”
+“We do have an equestrian park, and horse trails there and a riding ring.”
 The historic James Marlow House, built in the 1850s, still stands on the site, a reminder that most of Highland was once farmland.

 Shopping and dining in Highland and Fulton